garysm/chatgpt-nba-api-plugin/README.md

 # ChatGPT NBA Stats API Plugin

 This plugin is an experiment using the NBA's APIs to make their data & statistics easily accessible in ChatGPT.
-This plugin is currently only available for local install & use, but I am open to the option of hosting the API for public availability.
-Open to feedback, issues, and pull requests.

 Built with the [nba_api](https://github.com/swar/nba_api) client to access NBA APIs.

 ![Scoreboard Screenshot](/examples/screenshots/scoreboard.png)